500 Word Story Challenge

 The story written must be no more than 500 words in length!
 Ideas must be original and stories written individually.
 Stories will be judged on:

 Three finalists and an overall winner will be selected.
-The entries from the finalists will be performed by well-known RISS figures and/or professional actors, before being broadcast on Instagram, FlipGrid and on this website.
-The winner will also have their story published in the RISSUE magazine (shared with the local community and online).
+The entries from the finalists will be performed by professional actors and/or broadcasters, before being broadcast on Instagram, FlipGrid and on this website.
+The winner will also have their story published in the RISSUE magazine (shared with the local community and on-line).
 Stories will initially be judged by teachers and then by a guest judge - Kim Lloyd.
 She is a professional writer with an MA in Writing for Young People, and has just submitted her third novel for publication.

 Guest Judge - Kim Lloyd